 - University Writing Center can provide writing consultations on resources for writing strategies and help with writing assignments.

-Disability Services assists the University in creating an accessible community where students with disabilities have an equal opportunity to fully participate in their educational experiences at JMU.
+The office of Disability Services assists the University in creating an accessible community where students with disabilities have an equal opportunity to fully participate in their educational experiences at JMU.

 Learning Strategies Instruction (LSI) enhances the educational outcomes of students through explicit training in various learning strategies which are based on personal strengths and weaknesses, specific course demands and modified according to academic progress or changing needs.
 Topics include but not limited to: reading, note-taking, test-taking and test anxiety, studying, memory, time management, stress management, personalized learning style assessments.
 The web site includes a number of helpful academic tips for success, so check it out.
 Individual appointments can be scheduled at the LSI web site.